movinalot/DEVWKS-2060/README.md

 The code in this repository is used during the Cisco Live DevNet Workshop DEVWKS-2060

+For guided learning of the UCS Python SDK, DevNet Learing Lab [Module UCS Python SDK Introduction](https://learninglabs.cisco.com/modules/ucs-python-sdk-introduction) is recommended.

 * **Technology stack**: These are stand-alone code examples that can be run using the [DevNet UCS Managment Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/3323b7b0-b70b-4b1e-a929-6bdbff3aac8a?diagramType=Topology).

 * **Status**: There is no version related to the code.
-It may change as the workshop evolves.
+The may change as the workshop evolves.

 ## Dependencies